 1. Strengthened Security

-- Early Detection: Early identification of threats reduces the risk of a major breach.
+- Early Detection: NDR uses Network traffic analysis capability in the early identification of threats, reducing the risk of a major breach.
 For example, the identification of anomalous traffic from an internal device may prevent insider attacks.
+Network Traffic Analysis (NTA) helps in the early detection of threats and preventing malicious activities.

 - Malicious Activities: Thorough information about malicious network traffic analysis enables organizations to prevent unauthorized activities immediately.